 In short, if you are tired of the already ordinary island walks, crowded areas, overflowing beaches, and the desire to discover and explore the news inside you, then this extraordinary little island is for you!

-If you ask anyone in the world about France, Paris will be first to come to mind.
+If you ask anyone in the world about France, Paris will be the first to come to mind.
 These two names are already inseparable abstractions.
 Of course, travelling to this beautiful city of love is a must, but this time, I want to talk about undiscovered and less known Figeac, the town that will never come to anyone’s mind while mentioning France.

-Figeac is silent, strange, and perhaps one of the best places that witnessed the medieval life.
+Figeac is silent, strange, and perhaps one of the best places that witnessed medieval life.
 Visitors who travel here even without information can guess how old this place is from the architecture and monuments.
 Also, it is impossible not to fall in love with this town, seeing the harmony of history and nature.
 The age gracefully charm of the city is capable of enchanting everyone.
 Luxurious streets, 13th-century buildings, and breathtaking scenery prove this.
-You will find an incredible reproduction of Rosetta stone in the Musée Champollion.
+You will find an incredible reproduction of the Rosetta Stone in the Musee Champollion.
 There is a market with local products on Sundays, which keeps its beauty for a hundred years.

-This charming city is a valued fort for nearly 2,700 years.
+This charming Mdina city is a valued fort for nearly 2,700 years.
 It is said that when you stand on the streets of Mdina, you feel as if you are standing in Europe, North Africa, and the Middle East.
 You can ask, “How is this possible?”
 It depends on the geographical location, history, architecture, and culture of the area.
 The architecture was influenced by many powerful empires, including the Phoenicians, the Romans, the Arabs, the Byzantines, and the Normans, which explains everything.

 There are many places to visit here.
 The 12th-century St. Paul Church is one of the most magnificent buildings in the city.
 Most of the structure we see today dates back to the late 1600s and is made in a Baroque style.
 And for the fans of Game of Thrones, we have even more exciting news!
 After that, you will want to add this city to your list.
 The Mdina Gates and Castle were filmed for the King’s Landing and Red Storage.

-St. Gilgen, Austria
+8. St. Gilgen, Austria

 Again, a European country, distinguished by its beauty and admiring everyone: Austria!
 And one of its hidden and less known attractions, St. Gilgen!
-It is a small town on the head of the Wolfgangsee, one of the most beautiful lakes in the country, in the “Salzkammergut” region of Salzburg.
+It is a small town on the head of the Wolfgangsee, one of the most beautiful lakes in the country, in the Salzkammergut region of Salzburg.

-It is one of the favorite places for Austrians to ski during the winter months.
-The view of Mount Zwölferhorn overlooks the city and its adjacent lake, which gives a chance to witness a beautiful view of the country in winter, which can be called as the Land of Wonders.
+It is one of the favourite places for Austrians to ski during the winter months.
+The view of Mount Zwolferhorn overlooks the city and its adjacent lake, which gives a chance to witness a beautiful view of the country in winter, which can be called the Land of Wonders.
 During the summer months, there is every opportunity to play water sports on the lake.
 You can rent boats, paddleboards, and any other water equipment you want, depending on your desire to have a quiet or adrenaline-filled vacation.

-Pag Island, Croatia
+9. Pag Island, Croatia

 Croatia, as a country, was once one of the most secretive and least visited places in Europe.
 Although it is now becoming a popular destination for tourists, there are still many places to be recognized, discovered, or to be known.
 And Pag Island is one of them!

 Pag is one of the 1200 islands of Croatia in the Adriatic Sea.
 This number may also explain how this island remains hidden and is one of the least known places in Europe.
 Many of these islands are known for their tropical and dense vegetation.
-However, Pag Island, unlike these islands, is like not from this world, and it looks like to moon more than our planet.
+However, Pag Island, unlike these islands, is not from this world, and it looks like to moon more than our planet.
 There are no rivers or trees, but on the contrary, the island is covered with dry landscapes, white stones, and lots of salt.
 It is the reason why it reminds the moon.
 Although the north of the island is known for its lively nights, the southern part is quieter.

 An interesting fact is that Pag Island is also known for its cheese made of sheep milk, which is considered the best professional cheese in Croatia.
 Make sure you taste it with local white wine Pag Zutica and Pag lamb.
 It is said that after that you can understand why it is famous.
 The taste is exciting to me; what about you?

-Before you see Lake Bohinj, you may consider that you have already seen the beautiful lake in the world.
+Before you see Lake Bohinj, you may consider that you have already seen the most beautiful lake in the world.
 However, the mountains, which are mirrored by the blue waters of the lake, make this place so magnificent and beautiful that you want to spend hours away from all people, enjoy the silence and beauty of nature, and enjoy the pleasure of being one of the few people who come here.
 Vogel Cable Car, Mostnica Gorge, St. John’s Church, and mainly Triglav National Park are some of the region’s most popular and favourite places to visit.

-There are many countries and hidden beauties such as Romania, Slovakia, Switzerland, Portugal, Poland, and many others in the world.
+There are many European countries and hidden beauties such as Romania, Slovakia, Switzerland, Portugal, Poland, and many others in the world.
 There are many other places than the countries we count.
 However, we tried to put together some of the most unusual, most beautiful and least known sites in this list.
 Every point of the world is worth exploring.
 Let this list be the map guiding you from where to start!